 - If you have a weekly or monthly date night, incorporate a romantic walk as part of it

 - Walk a lap around the supermarket before you start shopping.

-- Walk the shopping trolley back to the front of the shop after grocery shopping, rather than to the trolley park near your car
+- Walk the shopping trolley back to the front of the shop after food shopping, rather than to the trolley park near your car

 - Meet friends for a walk (rather than for coffee or drinks)

-- Skip the drive-thru at the bank, pharmacy or restaurant and walk inside instead.
+- Skip the drive-thru at the coffee shop or restaurant and walk inside instead.

 - Take an online dance class or do a dance video

-- Walk around the block while your kid is doing a lesson of home schooling
+- Walk around the block while your child is doing their homework

-- Going to the postbox?
-Do a lap of your bloack first or take the long way round
+- Going to the post-box?
+Do a lap of your block first or take the long way round

 - Adopt a dog.
 A furry friend will give you incentive to get outside and walk each day.